MLHale/nebraska-gencyber/teachers/containers/README.md

 ### Loading Files

-Now in a restricted network access computer, the repository files from zip archives and container images from the tar file can be imported as follows.

-Copy the `nebraska-gencyber-dev-env.zip` and `ngde_django.tar` files to Desktop.
+Now in a restricted network access computer, copy the `nebraska-gencyber-dev-env.zip` and `ngde_django.tar` files to Desktop.

 In a `Powershell`: